webix-hub/docs/data/api/datastore_importdata.md

 @params:
-- source      view      view from which data need to be taken
+- source      WebixView      view from which data need to be taken

 @example: